JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-12-24-state-monad.md

 }
 ```

-Since we're retain the `bank` reference, it will be updated accordingly and returned.
+Since we retain the `bank` reference, it will be updated accordingly and returned.

 Note how this encoding **removes the need for a wrapper class** since now we can pass our `Bank` as a value object.
 In Functional Programming, data is passed along using immutable value objects, and data types provide surrounding context that determines the way they are operated.

 But there is still an big issue with this encoding: **Mutability**.
-Yes, our functions receive their dependencies as input arguments and provide the new state as a result, but they are still modifying the passed in state implicitly, which is still a side effect.
+Our functions get their dependencies as input arguments and provide the new state as a result, but they are still modifying the passed in state implicitly, which is still a side effect.
 So this refactor wasn't really a big win at all.

 Let's remove mutability then, it should be easier given our `Bank` is now a value object.
 Since the only mutable piece in the whole thing was the balance, we can update our `Account` to be completely immutable.